-Landscape design is the art of arranging or modifying the features of a yard, an urban area, etc., for aesthetic or practical reasons.
+Landscape design is the art of arranging or modifying the features of a yard, an urban area, or other space for aesthetic or practical reasons.
 For organizational purposes, it is often divided into two major parts: hardscape and softscape.
 Students of the field become acquainted with a number of concepts that deal with how the viewer perceives the layout of a landscape—and how the designer can change that perception—such as:

 - Unity (harmony)

 Unity is the effective use of elements in a design to convey a theme.
-Unity is achieved by implementing a design consistently over a landscape, through mass planting or repetition.
-Whereas "balance" is a term of comparison between two segments of a landscape, "unity" pertains to the overall picture of a landscape.
+Unity is achieved by implementing a design consistently over a landscape through mass planting or repetition.
+Whereas balance is a term of comparison between two segments of a landscape, unity pertains to the overall picture of a landscape.
 Unity has been achieved when the viewer senses that all the individual elements of a landscape fit together to form a coherent theme.

 While striving for unity, do not forget to keep things in proportion.
-"Proportion" is the sense or requirement that the size of the individual components or groups of components in a landscape fit into the whole landscape harmoniously.
-One way to achieve proportion is through proper use of transition, applied to the size of the respective components.
+Proportion is the sense or requirement that the size of the individual components or groups of components in a landscape fit into the whole landscape harmoniously.
+One way to achieve proportion is through proper use of transition applied to the size of the respective components.
 A landscape that fails to convey good proportion is one that is marred by abrupt transitions.

-"Transition" is the gradual change achieved by the manipulation of the basic design elements of color, scale, line, form, and texture.
+Transition is the gradual change achieved by the manipulation of the basic design elements of color, scale, line, form, and texture.
 Unless striving to achieve a particular effect, avoid abrupt transitions.